advpetc/Knowledge-Repo/README.md

 This is the knowledge base shared by known people.
 If you find this useful, please star us on [Github](https://github.com/advpetc/Knowledge-Repo)

+We would love to see your contributions!

+If you want to make contributions, please go check [this](CONTRIBUTE.md)

 **Pull Request Rules**

 Please do not push to master branch directly, every time you want to make contributions please make pull request, or the main branch will be all in mess.